akulmehta/GlycoGlyphPublic/Documentation.md

 - `setCSSPath(newPath, pathType)`: Function.
 Accepts `newPath` as string to set the new path.
 The `pathType` is a string and can be set to `absolute` (default) or `relative` depending on the path you would like to pass into the project.

+- `setImagesPath(newPath, pathType)`: Function.
+Accepts `newPath` as string to set the new path.
+The `pathType` is a string and can be set to `absolute` (default) or `relative` depending on the path you would like to pass into the project.

 _src\modules\sortchildren.js_